Skip to main contentSkip to contact

 Frequently Asked Questions

-Without source code, a traditional port is generally not feasible.
-The alternative is a full rebuild, where the game is recreated from scratch in a modern engine using the original as a reference.
-This is significantly more expensive and time-consuming than porting, but it is sometimes the only option for legacy titles.
-Our legacy modernisation service specialises in exactly this type of project.
+Technically, a pure port requires source.
+Without it, the only path forward is a rebuild, where we reconstruct the game in a modern engine using the original as specification.
+This is significantly more involved than a port but is sometimes the only option for legacy titles.
+Our Unity modernisation service specialises in this type of project.

 Need a detailed scoping assessment for your port?
 Let's talk.